viercc/coercible-subtypes/README.md

 ----

 <a id="fn1">\[1\]</a> Technically, anyone can define an unlawful `Functor (Op b)` instance.
-But at that point, doing so is more closer to `unsafeCoerce` than importing `MyModule.Internal`.
+But at that point, doing so is closer to `unsafeCoerce` than importing `MyModule.Internal`.